payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/faqs-for-cross-border-payments.md

 * **What are the requirements for integrating with PayU for cross-border payments?**

 To integrate with PayU for cross-border payments, you will need to have a website or online store that is capable of accepting payments through the PayU payment gateway and follow the RBI guidelines.
-For more information on RBI guidelines, refer to [RBI Guidelines for Cross-Border Payments](https://devguide.payu.in/cross-border-payments-import/cross-border-payments-import-introduction/rbi-guidelines-for-opgsp/).
+For more information on RBI guidelines, refer to [RBI Guidelines](doc:rbi-guidelines-for-cross-border-payments).

 * **What currencies does PayU accept for Cross-Border Payments?**